JogaMiguelGames/MapCreator/README.md

 Really, i hate Hex Color Input 😅!

 If anyone is going to troll with the source code in any way, please Troll All Script, except the Hex Color Input PLEASE!

+31/12/2025 - Creating Kernelium Engine...
+Much better than Map Creator, I just decided to create another Engine with some parts of the code coming directly from Map Creator, because Map Creator was bad, this time in WebGL, and not more Three.js.